Banner_Open_innovation.webp

 The answer to this lies in the nature of what open innovation really is.
 Open innovation is about organisations going outside their own four walls to find and inspire technologies and knowledge – moving away from the old “silo mentality”.
 You can find the solutions to your problems from outside your own technology domain.
 It’s actually a proven empirical fact that breakthrough innovation is more probable when you repurpose an existing innovation from other technology domains!

 We all know the food system needs solutions to pressing problems, right?
 There’s already a lot of innovation going on in different sectors of the agri-food industry, but you can argue that potential solution providers might be lingering in other industries, like medical, chemical, you name it.
-Open innovation is about leaving your comfort zone and talking to people from other industries that might have a really, really good answer.
+Open innovation is about leaving your comfort zone and talking to people from other industries who might have a really, really good answer.

 One example I found a few years ago was with avocado growers, who had the challenge of assessing how ripe an avocado is at any given time.
 This is important for logistics, shipping, shelf life, etc. One avocado grower had gone outside his own four walls and told me, “In the auto industry, there’s this device that checks how stable a steering wheel is.”
 He said that that particular auto tool has a very soft touch and can be applied to assessing the ripeness of avocados, which he did.
 Lo and behold, that is now the prevailing technology to determine the ripeness of an avocado!
 So that's just one example of open innovation from the auto industry applied in the avocado industry.